lzcn/torchutils/docs/data.rst

 ---------------------------

 A new transform :class:`ResizeToSquare` for converting images to square in added.
-The longest side (width or hight) is firstly resized to match the given size.
+The longest side (width or height) is firstly resized to match the given size.
 The raito of image is fixed.
-Then white pixes are padded to get a square image.
+Then white pixels are padded to get a square image.

 Module Reference
 ----------------